 - Leavening: Baking soda along with the cream of tartar for activation and baking powder are both used in these to give it a fluffier texture.

 - Sour cream: Keeps the cookies moist and soft along with a bit of tangy flavor.
+You can substitute this with plain Greek yogurt.

 - Corn starch: Helps the original cookies keep it's shape when baking but I also think it's important for texture.